MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 **sr_cpump** connects to a *broker* (often the same as the posting broker) and subscribes to the notifications of interest.
-If _suppress_duplicates_ is active, on reception of a post, it looks up the message's **integity** field in its cache.
+If _suppress_duplicates_ is active, on reception of a post, it looks up the notification message's **integity** field in its cache.
 If it is found, the file has already come through, so the notification is ignored.
 If not, then the file is new, and the **sum** is added to the cache and the notification is posted.